Settings

 Custom order statuses

 A list of custom statutes separated by a comma.
 The length of a single status should be 32 characters or less.
 You can use the custom status fields in the contextmenu of the order-table.
 Fi. use it as reminder for calling back a customer after an earlier call.
 For example, the field could be filled with callback,call finished.
-You can then easily find the actions by sorting on this field in the order table.
+You can then easily find the actions by searching in the orders overview.
+It is added at the end of the Order status field as, for example, paid (processing).

 Use ordering API